Audit Your Life To Become Better At What You Do

 The Audit: Replenish

-The next trip was a complete change of pace.
-We went into the wilderness, where the only schedule was dictated by the sun and the animals.
+We went into the wilderness, where the only schedule was dictated by sunrise, silence, and the movement of animals.

 The Final Audit: Finding Balance

-So, what's your takeaway?
 Audit your own life this week.

 Where do you need more speed?
-Where do you need more stillness?
-That's where your growth begins.

 Success isn’t about living in one extreme or the other.
 It's about striking a balance between the two.